Graduate Criminal Justice Requirements

-- To be accepted for transfer, credits must be approved by more than one faculty member in the relevant program along with the dean of the School of Graduate Studies.
+- To be accepted for transfer, credits must be approved by more than one faculty member in the relevant program along with the Assistant Provost of Graduate Programs, Assessment, Teaching and Distance Learning.
 Faculty must be 1) the program's coordinator; or 2) some mix of the student's advisor and a faculty member with expertise in the field.

 - Only courses taken at a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation in which the student received a grade of B or higher will be accepted.
 Transfer credits will not be officially recorded until the student has successfully completed graduate work at UW-Platteville.

 Online graduate students who are inactive (non-registration) for one academic year after admission without successfully completing a course will be discontinued from their graduate program.
 Online graduate students who have successfully completed a course may have two years of inactivity (non-registration) before they are discontinued from their graduate program.
 Students may reapply for admission to the same or another graduate program.
-Credits earned previously at UW-Platteville may only be applied to the student’s graduate program upon approval of the coordinator of the graduate program and the Dean of the School of Graduate Studies.
+Credits earned previously at UW-Platteville may only be applied to the student’s graduate program upon approval of the coordinator of the graduate program and the Assistant Provost of Graduate Programs, Assessment, Teaching and Distance Learning.